 I didn’t have to go to Namibia to get these shots

-From secluded beaches, mangroves, a high and low tide exposing what’s below sea level, the island offers varied terrain and astounding surreal beauty.
+From secluded beaches, mangroves in wetlands, a high and low tide exposing what’s below sea level, the island offers varied terrain and astounding surreal beauty.
 Low tide was my favorite time as you can walk out on the beaches and watch cockles and hermit crabs come out from under your feet!
 If you’re a photographer, this island will offer you much natural beauty you can never get enough of.
 If you’ve seen my Instagram photos of this trip, you’ll see how powerfully surreal the landscape can get.

 Salvador Dali would’ve loved this place!